Sjmarf/ember/docs/element_guide.rst

         )
     )

-There is no limit to how many times you can nest Containers like this.
+There is no limit to how many times you can nest Containers in this way.

 .. _element-buttons:
 Buttons